Ahket-net/docs/MD/CADET Reference Manual.md

 An entity *attests* a claim means that the entity creates an attestation AT = \Claim\IDS[POA]/, where IDS is the identifier of that entity.
 This is the same as saying that the entity *signed* the claim, or the entity *issued* an attestation.
 For this, we call that entity attestor, signer, and issuer, respectively.

-The signer has a number of descisions and options:
+The signer has a number of decisions and options:
 - Decision 1: based on POA Type
    - Option 1.1: SIG
    - Option 1.2 (default): DDS